 I’ve been beta-testing a new game recently and it’s too good not to share – you know, in a quick review, that is, not the actual game.
 Gunpoint is a “game about rewiring things and punching people” according to creator Tom Francis.
 Which actually sums up the cunningly simple idea behind this superhero spy game that equally rewards thinking and aggression.
 Not to mention it gives one a peek at the wit baked into this indie game.

 So here’s the premise: you are spy tasked with retrieving vital info from a secure data terminal.
 You are armed with your basic Spiderman spy gear that lets you leap and fall great distances as well as climb walls.
 Cool but the fun part is that you also get a crosslink device that can rewire lights, security doors, elevators, surveillance cameras and more.
 As an example, you could wire the elevator door to the lights on a level with a guard so that your arrival kills the light and send the guard over to the light switch while you slip by undetected… Or sneak up to pounce on him from behind and punch him in the face!
 The choice is yours.
+The vanguard hacks is really helpful for the ones looking to get hacks and go forward in the game.

 Here’s another example from fellow beta-tester and reviewer Will: